ThomasSpare/Bangrad/README.md

 The forum is where users can meet and exchange artists and music they've discovered and share links and create posts.
 All registered users can also comment in the forums.

-### CKEDITOR

-In the forum the users have a many choices for how they like their posts to look.
-With ckeditor in the form the user can insert images from img links and a whole lot of styling to make the post and the forum more interesting and engaging.

 ### Memberlist